sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 1. The Open vSwitch tunnel bridge `br-tun` forwards the packet to compute node 2 via the tunnel interface.

-The following steps involve compute node 2:
+The following steps involve compute node 2.

+1. The tunnel interface forwards the packet to the Open vSwitch tunnel bridge `br-tun`.

 1. The Open vSwitch tunnel bridge `br-tun` unwraps the packet.